Questions and Answers

 If your account details are available and up to date, the money will be transferred to this account.
 This is possible:

-if your current bank details are shown in FinanzOnline.
+If your current bank details are entered into FinanzOnline.
 The bank details consist of the international bank account number (IBAN) for your account.
 You can find the IBAN on your bank card or by asking your bank.

-FinanzOnline is an internet platform allowing applications and forms to be submitted easily to the tax office online.
-To register for FinanzOnline, you need a login code, a citizen card or a smartphone signature.
-You can apply for these at your local tax office.
+FinanzOnline is an internet platform where applications and forms can be easily submitted to the tax office online.
+To register for FinanzOnline, you need a login code, the citizen card or your smartphone signature.
+You can apply for these at the tax office.

-Option 2: Klimabonus arrives by post as an RSa letter
+Option 2: Klimabonus arrives by post in an RSa letter

-Any person for whom no current bank details are found will receive an RSa letter with the Klimabonus.
-An RSa letter is a letter from an official body.
-It may only be delivered to the recipient in person.
-If you are not at home when the postal worker calls, you can pick up the letter at your post office with a photo ID.
+Everyone for whom there are no current bank details will receive an RSa letter with the Klimabonus.
+An RSa letter is a letter from an authority.
+It may only be handed over in person to the recipient.
+If the postal worker does not find you at home, you can pick up the letter at your post office with an ID card.